antimof/UxPlay/README.txt

 connect when it is selected, there may be a firewall on the server that prevents UxPlay from receiving client connection requests unless some network ports are opened.
 See [Troubleshooting](#troubleshooting) below for help with this or other problems.

-One common problem involves GStreamer attempting to use incorrectly configured or absent accelerated hardware h264 video decoding (e.g., VAAPI).
-Try `uxplay -avdec` to force software video decoding; if this works you can then try to fix accelerated hardware video decoding if you need it.
-See [Usage](#usage) for run-time options.
+One common problem involves GStreamer attempting to use incorrectly-configured or absent accelerated hardware h264 video decoding (e.g., VAAPI).
+Try "`uxplay -avdec`" to force software video decoding; if this works you can then try to fix accelerated hardware video decoding if you need it.
+See [Usage](#usage) for more run-time options.

 -   **Red Hat, Fedora, CentOS (now continued as Rocky Linux or Alma Linux):** (sudo yum install) openssl-devel libplist-devel